shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_aws_integration.md

         groups=["test"]
     }
     ```
-2. For creating the Cloud Formation Stack add the following values to "main.tf" and also add the aws required providers and credentials to "provider.tf"
+2. For creating the Cloud Formation Stack, add the following values to the "main.tf" file, and also include the required AWS providers and credentials in the "provider.tf" file:
     ## Example Usage(in main.tf)
     ```
         resource "aws_cloudformation_stack" "autobotai_cloud_formation" {